-A maximum of eight permanent, stick-up groundwater monitoring wells will be installed in accordance with CHA SOP#309.
-Six of the eight monitoring wells will be installed to an approximate depth of 25 feet below ground surface to evaluate the shallow water bearing zone with screen intervals from the bottom of the well to the top of the water table, previously identified at approximately 12 feet bgs.
-This design is to evaluate both the potential for petroleum contaminants which are less dense than water, and CVOC contaminants which are denser than water.
-Two of the locations, as identified on Figure 10 of the RIWP, will be clusters of two monitoring wells to evaluate the deeper water bearing zone beneath a clay confining layer identified during the previous subsurface investigations.
+A maximum of four permanent groundwater monitoring wells will be installed in the locations identified on Figure 7 of the RIWP in accordance with CHA SOP#309.
+The monitoring wells will be installed to an approximate depth of 25 feet below ground surface evaluate the shallow water bearing zone with screen intervals from the bottom of the well to the top of the water table, previously identified at approximately 18 feet bgs.

 Wells will be constructed with two-inch diameter PVC riser pipe and well screen and will have a slot opening size of 0.010-inches.
-The screen for the well will be installed to straddle the desired water table.
 A sand pack, consisting of a minimum thickness of one inch, will be placed within the annulus between the borehole and the well screen.
 A two-foot bentonite seal will then be placed above the screen.
 The remaining borehole between the bentonite seal and the ground surface will be backfilled with bentonite-cement grout.
-Flush-mounted steel protective casings will be installed at each well location to protect the riser pipes.
+Flush-mounted or stick-up steel protective casings will be installed at each well location to protect the riser pipes.
 Soil cuttings from drilling operations will not be used as backfill in any of the monitoring wells.